 So why do we think that sticking to one path in life is the right thing to do?
 It makes no sense!

 World travel has helped shaped who I am.
-The people I have met, the cultures I have encountered, have all helped open my mind and shape my paradigms and my belief systems far beyond what they ever could have been when I was younger.
+The people I have met, the cultures I have encountered, the things I have seen and done, have all helped open my mind and shape my paradigms and my belief systems far beyond what they ever could have been when I was younger.
 The experiences I have had have taught me skills that I could never learn in a classroom and given me an unshakable confidence and belief in myself and my own abilities.
 I have found that I was good at things I never knew I could be and become great at things I had a passing interest in.
 Travel itself has become part of my innate character.

 All of these things led me from being a student to a soldier, a traveller to a nurse and right at this moment a writer and author.